What Is CICO dieting? How it works, & CICO calculator

 • The CICO hypothesis is accurate in that weight loss is ultimately determined by calorie intake and energy expenditure, but it’s not the only factor involved in a successful weight loss program.

-• There are other factors that contribute to healthy weight management and successful weight loss besides calorie deficit.
+• Other factors contribute to healthy weight management and successful weight loss besides calorie deficit.

 • The CICO hypothesis doesn’t take into account how different diets may affect disease risk or hunger and satiety levels.